14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 From an end-of-life perspective, small non plastic coffee machines with fewer components are better.

-It’s far easier to recycle a stainless steel French press than a drip coffee machine made with glass, stainless steel, and a batch of other materials.
+It’s far easier to recycle an all-stainless steel coffee maker (no plastic at all) than an automatic drip coffee maker made with glass, stainless steel, and a batch of other materials.

 That morning cup tastes even better when a brand offers repair and replacement part options or lengthy warranties.

-When your trusty coffee machine can brew no more, you may be wondering how to dispose of electronics.
+When your trusty eco-friendly coffee machine (or non-eco-friendly one) can brew no more, you may be wondering how to dispose of electronics.

 A still-working coffee maker can be donated and many thrift stores, like Goodwill, offer e-waste recycling services for those beyond their last batch.